s-gbz/grilborzer.github.io/_posts/2020-08-07-the-power-of-writing-morning-pages-part-5.md

 I feel satisfied and ready to get on with the next task.

 **I want to** appreciate and grasp daily opportunities.
-I wrote about desires like "meeting spanish speaking people" or "instantly talking to (attractive) women I see on the street".
+I wrote about desires like "meeting Spanish speaking people" or "instantly talking to (attractive) women I see on the street".
 And you what's funny?
 **I usually find opportunities the minute I write about these resolutions**.
 I had just exited the train and finished writing as I saw a couple of (cute) girls passing by.